Stas-Z/eslint-plugin-fsd-pathcheker/docs/rules/path-checker.md

 # Check if path should be relative according to Feature-sliced design methodology. (path-checker)

 Check imports have relative path within single slice in project used Feature Slice Design (FSD).
+Auto-fix available.

 ## Rule Details